 E.M.
 Driver is a Licensed Clinical Social Worker and accomplished supervisor.
 He carries years of clinical experience with program coordination and clinical oversight of adolescents and adults in the areas of forensic psychotherapy, residential inpatient programs and mental health services...

 Many health insurance plans require that you pay out-of-pocket expenses prior to accessing your healthcare benefits.
 These “patient responsibility” expenses may include deductibles, co-pays, a coinsurance percentage and maximum out-of-pocket expenses.
 Each family’s individual responsibility varies, depending on a number of factors, including:

 - Your child’s length of stay at center

 - Type of services received during treatment

 - Other services offered at center, but not covered by the insurance provider (lab tests, non-covered prescriptions, etc.)

 - Reasonable boarding fees (should your child stay with the facility for treatment at outpatient levels of care)

-One of our intake coordinators will review these fees with you at the time of admission.
+One of our Financial Counselors will review these fees with you at the time of admission.
 The deductible is due upon admittance to our center.
 The co-insurance amount and out-of-pocket balance will be billed and paid for after treatment, once services are complete.
 On-site financial counselors will again review your financial responsibility during treatment with case managers who can help you navigate the process.

-Please be sure to check with your insurance provider prior to admitting your child at Next Generation Village® to understand your child’s individual benefits plan.
-Keep in mind that your insurance plan may not be a “participating provider” with Next Generation Village®.
+Please be sure to check with your insurance provider prior to admitting your child at Next Generation Village Teen Drug and Alcohol Rehab to understand your child’s individual benefits plan.
+Keep in mind that your insurance plan may not be a “participating provider” with Next Generation Village Teen Drug and Alcohol Rehab.
 You are responsible for all non-covered and out-of-pocket costs related to treatment during your child’s stay.